myriadrf/LimeSDR_GW/docs/docs/project_structure.rst

 limesdr_xtrx.cfg
 ----------------

-A configuration file for the LimeSDR-XTRX board and FT2232H based programmer.
+A configuration file for the LimeSDR XTRX board and FT2232H based programmer.

 limesdr_xtrx.py
 ---------------